May 6, 2023

 Water and snacks will be provided at every TA; however, this is not guaranteed so bring water purification tablets.

-Race includes: T-shirt, food and drink during the race, awards for each division, and dinner at the end of the race.
+Race includes: Bike gloves, food and drink during the race, awards for each division, and dinner at the end of the race.

 Mandatory Gear List required for review and to be carried during all races.

 For the 24HR race, we will be transporting your paddle gear, bikes, and (one per any size team) 27-gallon bin.
 Team labels for bins and bags will be supplied by us.